 - Occupational segregation and discrimination on the basis of race and gender has resulted in people of color, and women of color in particular, being concentrated in the industry’s lowest-paid positions.
 Our survey research has shown that the median wage amongwhite restaurant workers isalmost $4 per hour higher than the median wage amongrestaurant workers of color.
 We have documented that people of color are frequently segregated into the lowest-paying industry segments and the lowest-paying positions within these segments.
 We have used matched pair audit testing, in which a white and people of color applicants with the same qualifications, appearance, and personality characteristics are sent toapply to the same fine dining restaurant for the same server position.
 Our matched pair audit testing has shown that in New York, white applicants were twice as likely (54.5%) to receive a job offer as a person of color, even though the applicantsof color were always assigned slightly higher qualifications for the job.

 - Gender inequality is widespread: Census analysis has shown that female restaurant workers suffer a 21.8% gender tax even after experience, education, and English language ability are accounted for.
 Our interviews repeatedly show the extent of sexual harassment that women restaurant workers face.
 Moreover, women of color have seen particular challenges facing disproportionate segregation in the quick serve, the lowest paying segment.

-Please find more detailed information in each of the 15 research reports that ROC-United has authored.
+Please find more detailed information in each of the two dozen research reports that ROC-United has authored.